-When you have launched the shader editor, the main window will be filled with the hlsl of your shader.
+When you have launched the shader editor, the main window will be filled with the source of your shader.
 In here you can make edits and changes with the basic controls and syntax highlighting available with the Scintilla editor.

 To compile the shader and apply your changes, either click the refresh button in the toolbar or press

 F5.
 This will compile the shader and apply it, any warnings and errors will be added to the box below the main source.

 If there are errors compiling a visualisation shader, it will be removed from the texture viewer and normal RGB display will be used until you fix the error.